sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

-With TipKit developers show native tips.
+With TipKit, developers show native tips.
 They can be used to make a tutorial or draw the user's attention to new features.
 The tips look like this:

 ![Tips `TipKit`](https://cdn.sparrowcode.io/tutorials/tipkit/tipkit-example.jpg)